aather/abyss/README.md

  - Templating Variables automatically filled with values from database
  - Snapshot sharing of interactive graphs

-## Abyss Config
+## Abyss Setup
-All config options for abyss agents are provided in a single file: **env.pl**.
-There are separate section for server running in AWS cloud and datacenter.
-Few options are listed below:

- - **region-**           Sets Amazon Region: us-east-1, us-west-1..
+Script, graphite-setup, is provided to quickly setup services: graphite, grafana, apache on a single server for testing Abyss agents.
+Ayss agents configuration is performed via single file: **env.pl** to set environment variables.

+ - **carbon_server-**    Agents ships metrics to graphite server on this host
+ - **carbon_port-**      Agent sends request to this Port number where carbon server is listening.
+Default: 7405
- - **host-**             Sets hostname or Amazon cloud instance id: i-c3a4e33d
+ - **host-**             Sets hostname or Amazon cloud instance id: i-c3a4e33d.
+Metrics are stored under this hostname
- - **server-**           Sets Server name or Application cluster name
- - **carbon_server-**    Sets hostname of graphite carbon server for storing metrics
+ - **server-**           Sets Server name or Application cluster name, used by graphite server for storing metrics.
- - **carbon_port-**      Sets Port where graphite carbon server is listening
- - **interval-**         Sets metrics collection granularity
+ - **interval-**         Sets metrics collection granularity.
+Default: 5 seconds
- - **iterations-**	 Sets number of benchmark iterations to perform
+ - **iterations-**	 Sets number of benchmark iterations to perform.
+Default: 5 seconds

 Run the command on the host that you plan to monitor: $./startMonitoring